Patch My PC / Blog

 But how does this magic work?

-How Does Administrator Protection Really Work?
+How Does Local Administrator Protection Really Work?

 inside the security log we will notice that a new process is being created that will run under the system managed account with the tokenelevationtype full 2